LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ## Jupiter Notebook Job description
+Install libraries:

+1.  **Install SageMaker via Jupyter Notebook**:

+    diff

+    Copy code

+    `!pip install sagemaker`

+    This command installs the `sagemaker` package, which provides APIs for creating and managing SageMaker resources like training jobs, models, and endpoints.

+2.  **Install Pandas and Numpy via Jupyter Notebook**:

+    diff

+    Copy code

+    `!pip install pandas
+    !pip install numpy`

+    -   **Pandas**: Used for data manipulation and analysis.
+    -   **Numpy**: Used for numerical computing, such as handling arrays and matrices efficiently.

 ## Fine-tuning Jupiter Notebook
 In the notebook, we already have pre-written code, here we need to chanage constant variables to make sure we create our own environement for the job.
 In the nest step, I will explain the code in the Jupiter notebook